JuliaAI/MLJTuning.jl/README.md

 Recall, for context, that in MLJ tuning is implemented as a model wrapper.
 A model is tuned by *fitting* the wrapped model to data (which also trains the optimal model on all available data).
+This process determines the optimal model, as defined by the selection heuristic (see above).
 To use the optimal model one *predicts* using the wrapped model.
 For more detail, see the [Tuning Models](https://alan-turing-institute.github.io/MLJ.jl/dev/tuning_models/) section of the MLJ manual.